 (Thanks for doing the best you can.
-There is no fund that covers fees that go unpaid.
-We want to offer unique opportunities for our students!)
+There is no fund which covers fees that go unpaid.)

 TCA 49-2-114: Local Education Agencies shall establish, pursuant to rules promulgated by the state board of education, a process by which to waive all school fees for students who receive free or reduced price school lunches.